WasmEdge/docs/docs/develop/rust/command.md

 let out = cmd.output();
 ```

-The Rust function is then compiled into WebAssembly and can run in the WasmEdge, just like the [hello world](hello_world.md) chapter.
+The Rust function is then compiled into WebAssembly and can run in the WasmEdge like the [hello world](hello_world.md) chapter.